JSethCreates/web-tool-md3-palette-lab/README.md

 ## 🎨 Purpose

-This tool allows you to explore and compare how MD3 color logic behaves when generated **manually using HCT rules** versus **automatically via Google's Material Color Utilities (MCU)**.
+This page allows you to explore and compare how MD3 color logic behaves when generated manually using HCT rules versus automatically via Google's Material Color Utilities (MCU).